 SUPPORT modifying the current requirements of SHIP funding distribution.
 Currently, s.
 420.9075(5)(a) requires at least 65 percent of awarded SHIP funding to be used for home ownership, and s.
 420.9075(5)(b), indicates up to 25 percent of funding may be used for rental housing.
-Since the Great Recession, Broward and all urban counties have had a much greater need for rental housing than home ownership.
-Due to the extreme home prices in Broward County, only 13 percent of all families in the County can afford the median priced home (\$464,000).
+The COVID-19 Pandemic exacerbated the residual effects of the Great Recession resulting in Broward and all urban counties having a much greater need for rental housing than home ownership.
+Due to extreme home prices in Broward County, the median single-family sales price is nearly triple what a Broward County household earning the median household income could afford (\$600,000).
 The Board further SUPPORTS amending the current law to allow 50 percent of SHIP funding for home ownership with the remaining 50 percent for multifamily rental housing to allow for a more equitable distribution of SHIP funds under the current reality of the housing market.